 Taichung Metropolitan Park Introduction

-Taichung Metropolitan Park is located on the Dadu Mountain plateau in Taichung City, covering an area of 88 hectares.
-It was officially opened for public recreational use on October 28, 2000, making it the second large green park in the metropolitan area after Kaohsiung Metropolitan Park.
-The park is situated along the ridge of the Dadu Mountain plateau, offering expansive space and is very close to the highest point of the plateau (elevation 310 meters), providing an open view and magnificent scenery.
-Looking to the east, visitors can overlook the Taichung Basin, capturing the beautiful landscape of the entire city.
-The west side presents a dramatically different view, clearly seeing the Taiwan Strait in the distance, with boats coming and going, as well as the Taichung Thermal Power Plant and Taichung Port below.
-The establishment of Taichung Metropolitan Park carries the important task of preserving the unique natural landscape and environment of the Dadu Mountain plateau, while also providing residents of the Greater Taichung metropolitan area with a nearby place to connect with nature for recreational activities.
-Furthermore, it provides a habitat for wildlife and plants, playing a crucial role in maintaining biodiversity.
-Since its opening, Taichung Metropolitan Park has become an important venue for the public to engage in leisure activities.
-The park's vegetation has gradually adapted to the local environment and is thriving, with increasing biodiversity of animals and insects as the plants grow robustly.
-This book introduces the geographical environment and cultural history of the Dadu Mountain plateau, along with the natural resources, landscape, facility features, and suggested tour routes of the park, making the treasures of the park a resource shared by all.
+Taichung Metropolitan Park is located on the Dadushan Terrace in Taichung City, covering an area of 88 hectares.
+It officially opened on October 28, 2000, and is the second large metropolitan green park completed after Kaohsiung Metropolitan Park.
+The park is situated along the ridge of the Dadushan Terrace, with a vast area that is very close to the highest point of the terrace (310 meters above sea level), offering an expansive view and magnificent scenery.
+Looking east, one can overlook the Taichung Basin, capturing the beautiful landscape of the entire Taichung City.
+The western side offers a completely different view, where the Taiwan Strait can be seen in the distance and vessels can be clearly observed, along with the Taichung Power Plant and Taichung Port right below.
+The establishment of Taichung Metropolitan Park is tasked with maintaining the unique natural landscape and environment of the Dadushan Terrace, while also providing a nearby place for residents of the Greater Taichung metropolitan area to connect with nature and enjoy recreational activities.
+Additionally, it offers a habitat for wildlife and plants, playing a crucial role in preserving biodiversity.
+Since its opening, Taichung Metropolitan Park has become an important place for people to engage in recreational activities.
+The plants in the park have gradually adapted to the local environment and are growing steadily, leading to a richer ecosystem with increasing wildlife and insect populations.
+This book will guide you to understand the geographical environment and cultural history of the Dadushan Terrace, introduce the park's natural resources, landscapes, facility features, and suggest itineraries, making the treasures of the park a shared resource for all.